-This club has been operating continuously in Stockport, south Manchester since 1991.
-Being based in Stockport Town Centre, classes are easily accessible from Heaton Moor, Heaton Norris, Heaton Chapel, Heaton Mersey, Offerton, Davenport and Didsbury.
+This school has been operating continuously in Stockport, south Manchester since 1991.
+Based in Whitfield House, Viaduct St, Stockport Town Centre, SK3 0AD.
+Classes are easily accessible from Heaton Moor, Heaton Norris, Heaton Chapel, Heaton Mersey, Offerton, Davenport and Didsbury.

-The focus of the classes is, and always had been, on quality instruction to dedicated students.
-Classes are aimed at adults, they are small and informal.
+The focus of the classes is, and always had been, on quality instruction to enthusiasts.
+Classes are aimed at adults (17+), they are small and informal.
 Please get in touch if you have any questions.
 Email me here.
 Or give me a call on (this could go to voice mail, please leave a message).

-The club specialises in Hong Kong / Wudang branch of Wu Style TaiJiQuan and Hebei / Shang branch of XingYiQuan.
-Both methods providing effective self defence, fitness and health.
+The school specialises in Hong Kong / Wudang branch of Wu Style TaiJiQuan and Hebei / Shang branch of XingYiQuan.
+Both methods providing effective self defence, fitness and health benefits.

 Reflecting that interest in health I also offer Daoist Yoga and Physical Therapy sessions.

 Study commences with learning strong foundations.
 Traditional Tai Chi can be a litle daunting at first, so I start by teaching a shorter form of 55 moves rather than the traditional 108 steps.
 The shorter form contains all of the essential techniques but takes about half the time to learn.